aeolus-project/metis/README.md

 metis
 =======

-METIS - Modern Engineered Tool for Installaing Software systems
+METIS - Modern Engineered Tool for Installing Software systems

 This project develops a tool for the automatic synthesis of deployment plans.